James Beard Awards 2023: Philadelphia food scene wins in big way

 "To Philadelphia, you made me belong.
 Your ongoing commitment fostered a world-class restaurant scene that represents our diversity, ethnicity, history and resiliency," Yin said during the ceremony.
 "I could not be more proud to accompany such a talented group of Philadelphians to represent our city."

+High Street Hospitality operates the Philadelphia restaurants Fork, High Street Philly, a.kitchen and a.bar, High Street Hoagies and the takeout-and-delivery-only Wonton Project that helps fund groups fighting discrimination against Asian Americans.

-James Beard's Best Chef, Mid-Atlantic went to Chutatip "Nok" Suntaranon of Kalaya.
+James Beard's Best Chef, Mid-Atlantic went to Chutatip "Nok" Suntaranon of Kalaya, a Thai restaurant in Fishtown.

 for more features.